justin-zhu1018/mern-stack-template/README.md

 ## Node Dependencies to Download

 This project involves many node dependecies.
 I will list them here: Mongoose, Express, Concurrently, Axios, Morgan, Nodemon, React-Router-Dom, Bootstrap, Reactstrap.<br /><br />
+Assuming that you already have Node.js installed and everything, there are many ways to download the dependencies necessary to get it working. <br /><br />

+First way is to clone this project and in your local terminal, run `npm install`. <br /><br />

-Below is the code I used to install them all.<br />
+Below is the code I used to install them all.
+This would be the second way.<br />

 `npm install mongoose express concurrently axios morgan -s`<br />
 `npm install -g nodemon`<br />